mux99/mptcp.dev/questions.md

 Privacy implications, such as the potential for path correlation by servers, are important considerations.

-## Why & when should it be enable by default?
+## Why & when should it be enabled by default?
 Here, servers and clients must be considered separately:
 - client, the client is the main beneficiary of MPTCP, but it is only worth it to enable if the user as configured their systems to make use of its multi-path capability.